epccs/Driver/K3/README.md

          5V 5V 5V 5V 0V  0V  : RESET K3
 ```

 Before a pulse can be sent the boost converter has to build a charge.
 Once charged a pulse can be applied to set K1 by writing A0, A1, and A2 inputs simultaneously (e.g. a bus or port operation).
-Wiring ( e.g. the digitalWrite() function ) makes it easy to change one pin at a time, unfortunately that would send the charge to the first address line that changed, so first set E3 inactive and then change the A0, A1, A2 pins, finally set the E3 pin active to send the pulse.
+Wiring ( e.g. the digitalWrite() function) makes it easy to change one pin at a time, unfortunately that would send the charge to the first address line that changed, so first set E3 inactive and then change the A0, A1, A2 pins, finally set the E3 pin active to send the latching pulse.

 ![Example](./Documents/Example.png "Example")

+I've been using CAT5 pair to wire the coils.
+At nearly 5 Amps peak that may be risky but for a short duration pulse the CAT5 pair seems to work (your mileage may vary, but it is cheap and the twisted pair helps keep the pulse from generating EMI).

 Solenoid options